 Saanich residents move around the community in many different ways – walking, biking, skateboarding, riding the bus, driving, carpooling – the list goes on.
-At Saanich we are committed to improving walking, biking and other active mobility options by Moving Saanich Forward: that’s what we’re calling our new Active Transportation Plan.
+At Saanich we are committed to improving walking, biking and other active mobility options by Moving Saanich Forward: that’s what we’re calling our draft Active Transportation Plan [PDF - 33.9 MB].

 Through the Moving Saanich Forward project, we want to work with the community to develop a vision along with policies and actions to guide the development of safe, attractive and convenient active transportation options for people of all ages and abilities over the next 30-years.

 What is ‘active transportation’ anyway?

 Active Transportation is basically any form of human‐powered transportation.

 Walking and cycling are the most popular and well known forms of active transportation.
 However, the definition extends much further than that – as long as it is ‘active’, you choose the mode – skateboarding, wheeling, pushing a stroller, in-line skating, using a mobility aid, etc. Active Transportation is any active trip you make to get yourself, or others, from one place to another ‐ whether it’s to work, school, the store or to visit with friends.

 Why does Saanich need an Active Transportation Plan?